 Now, I know what you’re thinking: it’s time for a break full of 12 hour sleeps, hang outs in the park and on the beach, and a cheeky beer or three.
 Well, you’d be half right — but don’t miss out on the perfect opportunity to put your amazing projects to work for you beyond your end-of-year review.

 We’re talking about the One Drawing Challenge, a global ideas competition with a simple design brief and big prizes.
 Your drawings could earn you $2,500 (enough for plenty more beers) and get your project seen by thousands of top architecture firms in the process.
-The competition is open for registration today, with the official Call for Entries launching on June 9th.
+The competition is open for open for entries today, with the Final Entry Deadline on August 9th.
 Once you have registered, here’s how to get involved:

 The task is as follows: Create a single drawing that communicates a new architectural proposal or existing piece of architecture, and the experience of those that would inhabit it.
 It can be located anywhere in the world and be at any scale.
 It can take the form of a plan, section, elevation, perspective or sketch.
 As long as it portrays part or all of a building or group of buildings, it is eligible.